MechaResearch/MechaPwn/docs/PICfix.md

 # PIC fix

+Note: seems subzero mode also can save from DSP crash.

 All FAT and some 70k models are affected by the DSP bug and need hardware fix to avoid frying.

 In 2004 the Matrix team developed the so-called "PIC fix".
 It consists of PIC12C508 (SOIC chips, it's important, dont use MSOP chips) and a resistor 1.5kOhm or 2.2kOhm (resistance depends on your system).
 PIC12C508 should be programmed with shipped `MFIX_H8.HEX` or `MFIX_H16.HEX` firmware file.
 Details on how to program this chip aren't covered here.
 Optionally, you can use Gerber developed board.
 Also, you can use a [PCB board](https://oshpark.com/shared_projects/3D5p1xeY) developed for Comsoft fix but also suitable for Matrix PIC fix.
 For experiments, there is also a Comsoft v4 firmware file, however, it is not tested.
 Note, that the Matrix team Readme is kept there for reference.
 There is no need to apply the so-called "diode fix" - per our investigations it is useless.